No SSN Required — 100% Private & Anonymous

 +

 Yes.
 Click "New Analysis" after receiving your result to retake the quiz from scratch.
-Each completed quiz is automatically saved to your History tab so you can compare results over time and track improvement as your real credit situation changes.
+Each completed quiz is automatically saved to your History tab so you can compare results over time and track improvement.

 What score is considered "good"?